 In Denmark, for example, this has long been recognized and this principle is used intensively in training.
 Every year, around 76 school leavers and students spend several months at 3.500 schools with self-taught, self-taught forms of learning that should be as voluntary as possible.
 The motto here: Things to Learn should be a challenge, even an adventure with the Objectiveto find out what you are particularly good at and what you want to do in life.

-This Projects, which is subsidized by the Danish state with 4.000 euros, which means the development of personal potential and the expansion of personal Perspektive.
+Typically, this Projects, which is subsidized by the Danish state with 4.000 euros, which means the development of personal potential and the expansion of personal Perspektive.
 Because maybe you will discover your skills in creative problem-solving in the painting course or the cooking course will show you your special organizational skills?
 So why should only the state be active here?
 This is at least as attractive for companies, because the image as a cool, modern employer is more or less on top of that.

 In this way, employees can learn to react quickly and flexibly to new challenges

 I'm speaking from personal experience.
 In the past decades I have worked at a wide variety of locations.
 Sometimes for a longer period of time as part of a workation, sometimes just for a few hours, for example in the train lounge or in the waiting area of an airport.
 And I learned a lot in the process, for example how to Stress and stress can still work with concentration.
 Even if it was admittedly a bit nerve-wracking at the beginning until a certain routine had settled in.
-But now I can deal with unfamiliar situations even better when traveling and I know how I feel to organize must go to virtually anywhere on the World to work efficiently.
+But now I can deal with unfamiliar situations even better when traveling and I know how I feel to organize must go to virtually anywhere on the Welt to work efficiently.